caltechlibrary/command-line-for-librarians/presentation.md

 # Still why Bash for librarians?

 It's our toolbox.
-It helps us with--
+It helps us with &mdash;

 + repition
 + workflows